 Basic Trope: Good people treat service personnel well, bad people treat them poorly.

-Straight: Alice goes to a speed dating event.
+Straight: Alice goes to a speed dating event at Chez Snooty.
 While there, she notices that Bob speaks politely to the waiter, takes his suggestions, and tips well.
 Conversely, Dan berates the waiter for imagined slowness, questions the man's knowledge of French cuisine, and doesn't tip at all.
 When she dates the men separately later, Alice discovers that Bob is an overall decent person while Dan is an unrepentant jerk.

-Alternately, Bob and Alice are getting very poor service from their waiter.
+Alice and Bob are getting very poor service from their waiter.
 While Bob is quite willing to generously tip any server who actually works hard and earns it, he's also ready to berate anyone who deserves it.

 Zig Zagged: Bob is usually nice to service personnel and his "social inferiors", but sometimes is horribly rude to them, seemingly without a pattern; in his main storyline, he's stuck in the Heel-Face Revolving Door.